menu

 Demographics

-In terms of college education, Hancock is nearly on par with the US average for all cities of 21.84%: 17.89% of adults 25 and older in Hancock have a bachelor's degree or advanced degree.
+The percentage of adults in Hancock who are college-educated is close to the national average for all communities of 21.84%: 18.78% of the adults in Hancock have a bachelor's degree or advanced degree.

-The per capita income in Hancock in 2018 was $22,822, which is low income relative to New York and the nation.
-This equates to an annual income of $91,288 for a family of four.
+The per capita income in Hancock in 2022 was $26,273, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,092 for a family of four.
 However, Hancock contains both very wealthy and poor people as well.

+Hancock is a somewhat ethnically-diverse village.
 The people who call Hancock home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hancock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hancock include German, Irish, English, Italian, and French.
+The greatest number of Hancock residents report their race to be White, followed by Asian.
+Important ancestries of people in Hancock include Irish, German, Italian, English, and Dutch.

 The most common language spoken in Hancock is English.
 Other important languages spoken here include Italian and Polish.